ADU: Added Space, Extended Family and Rental Income

 The type of ADU that you choose will depend on your budget, lifestyle needs and intended purpose.
 An interior re-build appeals to many people if it is used for extended family.
 For future rental, a free standing unit or detached garage conversion will allow more privacy for the primary residence.

-Given the high cost and scarcity of living and rental space in San Francisco and the peninsula, an ADU can be one of the best investments you will ever make!
+Given the high cost and scarcity of living and rents in San Francisco and the peninsula, ADU construction for space and rental income can be one of the best investments you will ever make!